xiaochong2dai/mpulseTest/README.md

 python parsingContentCounter.py "Andrew" "Nutrition" "Health" "Food" "Hello FIRST_NAME, this is your current medication order: ORDERS.
 If you would like to confirm this order, text \'order\', otherwise text \'help\' for help" false
 ```

-## (3) For the double bonus part, I was thinking since there are extra empty spaces after each ORDER_ITEM.
+## (3) double bonus part:

+For this part, I was thinking since there are extra empty spaces after each ORDER_ITEM.
 I don't know the number of these spaces, so I need more clarifications for this part, so that I know how to handle it.
 These empty spaces after the ORDER_ITEM will affect the 160 character limit.

 Note: for command-line arguments, we can also use argparse module.